interledger/interledger-rs/examples/xrp-settlement/README.md

 wait_to_serve "http://localhost:3000" 10 || error_and_exit "\nFailed to spin up nodes.
 Check out your configuration and log files." wait_to_serve "http://localhost:3001" 10 || error_and_exit "\nFailed to spin up nodes.
 Check out your configuration and log files."

-printf "done\nThe Interledger.rs nodes are up and running!\n\n"
+printf " done\nThe Interledger.rs nodes are up and running!\n\n"
 -->

 ### 5. Configure the Nodes